 One recent endeavour outside the area of traditional grants is our State of the Basin Initiative.
-Last month, we published a report on social, economic and environmental indicators and trends in the Columbia Basin region.
+In late 2008, we published a report on social, economic and environmental indicators and trends in the Columbia Basin region.
 We hope that a wide range of organizations in our region find the report useful in understanding what is happening in the Columbia Basin region and what the implications might be for our families and our communities.
-In the next year, we will be supporting community planning projects that use information from the State of Basin report.
+Over the next year, we are supporting community planning projects that will use information from the State of Basin report.